cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

 Defining :math:`\mathbb{X}_h` the finite element space for discrete velocities :math:`\boldsymbol{u}_f` and :math:`\mathring{\mathbb{N}}_h` for the discrete pressure, the variational formulation for incompressible Stokes equation becomes :

-..
-VK comment : I switched the place of discrete space definition, does it make more sense now ?

 Find
 :math:`(\boldsymbol{u}_h, p_h) \in \mathbb{X}_h \times \mathring{\mathbb{N}}_h`
 such that: